About the course

 How school placements work

 All of our Initial Teacher Training courses teach the age range 11-16 with post 16 enhancement so every trainee will get an exposure to teaching Key Stages 3, 4 and 5.
-The only exceptions to this are Business Studies and Media Studies which cover ages 14-19 as these subjects are not taught at Key Stage 3 in our partnership of schools.
+The only exceptions to this are Business Studies, Psychology and Media Studies which cover ages 14-19 as these subjects are not taught at Key Stage 3 in our partnership of schools.

 Financial support isn’t available for this course because it comes with a salary.